OUR THREE-TIER RESOLUTION MODEL

-- by pre-paid mail addressed to Complaints, University of Newcastle, ATC220, Advanced Technology Centre, University Drive, Callaghan NSW 2308
+- Mail: addressed to Complaints, University of Newcastle, ATC220, Advanced Technology Centre, University Drive, Callaghan NSW 2308

-A formal complaint should include sufficient information for it to be assessed, and all relevant information should be lodged at the time of submitting your complaint.
+A formal complaint must include sufficient information for it to be assessed, and all relevant information should be lodged at the time of submitting your complaint.

 A University complaints handler can explain the general process to you, including advising you what you need to include in a formal complaint, what information we will or may need, what steps we are likely to take in the process and relevant timeframes in relation to the review of any formal complaint.